kyma-project/kyma/docs/serverless/08-01-create-function.md

 5. Select **Save** to confirm changes.

     You will see the message confirming that the changes were saved.
-Once deployed, the new Function should have the `RUNNING` status in the list of all Functions under the **Functions** view.
+Once deployed, the new Function gets the status `RUNNING` in the list of all Functions under the **Functions** view.

     </details>
 </div>